red-isbe/isbe-contracts/docs/generated/tokens/erc3643/token/erc3643recovery.md

 External contract implementing ERC-3643 recovery functionality.

-\_Allows authorized agents to recover tokens from lost wallets to new verified wallets.
+\_Allows authorized agents to recover tokens from lost wallets to new wallets.
 Extends ERC203643InternalCommon which aggregates all internal contracts, providing access to all necessary internal functions.